 We do not believe that our anticipated principal activities will subject us to the Investment Company Act.
-To this end, the proceeds held in the trust account may only be invested in United States "government securities" within the meaning of Section 2(a)(16) of the Investment Company Act having a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 promulgated under the Investment Company Act which invest only in direct U.S. government treasury obligations.
+To this end, the proceeds held in the Trust Account may only be invested in United States "government securities" within the meaning of Section 2(a)(16) of the Investment Company Act having a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 promulgated under the Investment Company Act which invest only in direct U.S. government treasury obligations.
 Pursuant to the trust agreement, the trustee is not permitted to invest in other securities or assets.
 By restricting the investment of the proceeds to these instruments, and by having a business plan targeted at acquiring and growing businesses for the long term (rather than on buying and selling businesses in the manner of a merchant bank or private equity fund), we intend to avoid being deemed an "investment company" within the meaning of the Investment Company Act.
-Our Initial Public Offering was not intended for persons who are seeking a return on investments in government securities or investment securities.
-The trust account is intended as a holding place for funds pending the earliest to occur of: (i) the consummation of our initial business combination; (ii) the redemption of any public shares properly submitted in connection with a stockholder vote to amend our amended and restated certificate of incorporation (A) to modify the substance or timing of our obligation to allow redemption in connection with our initial business combination or certain amendments to our charter prior thereto or to redeem 100% of our public shares if we do not consummate our initial business combination within 18 months following the effectiveness of the Initial Public Offering or (B) with respect to any other provision relating to stockholders' rights or pre-initial business combination activity; or (iii) absent an initial business combination within 18 months following the effectiveness of the Initial Public Offering, our return of the funds held in the trust account to our public stockholders as part of our redemption of the public shares.
+Our IPO was not intended for persons who are seeking a return on investments in government securities or investment securities.
+The Trust Account is intended as a holding place for funds pending the earliest to occur of: (i) the consummation of our initial business combination; (ii) the redemption of any public shares properly submitted in connection with a stockholder vote to amend our amended and restated certificate of incorporation (A) to modify the substance or timing of our obligation to allow redemption in connection with our initial business combination or certain amendments to our amended and restated certificate of incorporation prior thereto or to redeem 100% of our public shares if we do not consummate our initial business combination by the Termination Date or (B) with respect to any other provision relating to stockholders' rights or pre-initial business combination activity; or (iii) absent an initial business combination by the Termination Date, our return of the funds held in the Trust Account to our public stockholders as part of our redemption of the public shares.
 If we do not invest the proceeds as discussed above, we may be deemed to be subject to the Investment Company Act.
 If we were deemed to be subject to the Investment Company Act, compliance with these additional regulatory burdens would require additional expenses for which we have not allotted funds and may hinder our ability to consummate an initial business combination or may result in our liquidation.
-If we are unable to consummate our initial business combination, our public stockholders may receive only approximately \$10.35 per public share on the liquidation of our trust account and our Warrants will expire worthless.
+If we are unable to consummate our initial business combination, our public stockholders may receive only approximately \$10.35 per public share on the liquidation of our Trust Account and our Warrants will expire worthless.